brendankellyODG/opendatagroup.github.io/Product Manuals/State Sharing and Snapshotting/index.md

 ---
 # State Sharing and Snapshotting

-As of v1.5, FastScore supports state sharing and snapshotting in Python and R models.
+As of v1.5, ModelOp Center supports state sharing and snapshotting in Python and R models.
 This is achieved by providing a **cell** and **pool** interface to the models.
 Cells and pools provide persistent storage.
 The distinction between the two is that cells are just global variables that are shared across all runners, whereas pools are like environments in R: collections of key-value pairs that are shared across all runners, and can be manipulated at runtime.
 Additionally, the state of the engine's cells and pools can be "snapshotted": saved and exported for later use.

 ## State Management